Updated December 15th, 2022 from July 15, 2018

 How to Avoid It:

-Weigh out the option of purchasing the more expensive ticket overpaying the bag fees.
-Sometimes the extra $20 you will spend will ensure that you won’t pay $30-$50+ on bag fees:)
+Weigh out the option of purchasing the more expensive ticket and overpaying the bag fees.
+Sometimes the extra $20 you will spend will ensure you won’t pay $30-$50+ on bag fees.

 Learn how to pack light!
 Take less.
-You would be surprised at how little you can get by with.
+You would be surprised at how little you can get by with it.
 Remember, many hotels have laundry services, so if you are staying somewhere for an extended period of time, send out laundry.
-Stick to a capsule wardrobe when traveling with just a few essentials and you can pack carry on.
+Stick to a capsule wardrobe when travelling with just a few essentials and you can pack in your Ebags suitcase carry-on.

 If you do have to pay, make sure you check to see if your airline allows you to purchase bag check claims ahead of time at a discount when booking your ticket.